Support First Things by turning your adblocker off or by making a donation. Thanks!

 From the April 2009 Print Edition

 Richard John Neuhaus died on January 8, 2009, at the age of seventy-two—a great loss to the magazine, to American public discourse, and to his many friends.
-We present here a previously unpublished essay, “The One True Church,” which he wrote in New York during his last months, together with a . . . .
+We present here a previously unpublished essay, “The One True Church,” which he wrote in New York during his last months, together . . . .
 Continue Reading »

 Secularizations